msc-acse/acse-9-independent-research-project-Wade003/README.md

 This project is completed for Imperial College's MSc in Applied Computational Science and Engineering program, as part of the final course module ACSE9.
 This project was completed under the supervision of Professor Christopher Pain.
-## To markers:
+## To Markers:
-My code is in software/Opal-master f2py.py  LSTM_DD.py  LSTM_Global.py  nirom.py(part)  nirom_LSTM_tools.py  nirom_tools.py(part)  opal_classes.py(part)
+My major development is in software/Opal

+f2py.py  LSTM_DD.py  LSTM_Global.py  nirom.py(part)  nirom_LSTM_tools.py  nirom_tools.py(part)  opal_classes.py(part)

-And in software/Opal-master/schemas
+And in software/Opal/schemas
 opal.rnc(part)

 The other code is pre-existing